mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

   - Looking for more structure and guidance to plan out your Mattermost rollout?
 See our `Enterprise roll out checklist <https://docs.mattermost.com/getting-started/enterprise-roll-out-checklist.html>`__ documentation for details.
   - You can also manage Mattermost configuration settings in a ``config.json`` configuration file, located in the ``mattermost/config`` directory.
 See our `configuration settings <https://docs.mattermost.com/configure/configuration-settings.html>`__ documentation for details on ``config.json`` file equivalents.
+  - Anything you can do through the Mattermost interface you can also do through the `Mattermost REST API <https://api.mattermost.com/>`__.
+  - You can share important announcements within Mattermost by `displaying an announcement banner <https://docs.mattermost.com/manage/announcement-banner.html>`__ visible to all users.

 Review Mattermost workspace configuration
 -----------------------------------------

-1. First, visit the **System Console > Environment** page to ensure your workspace is accessible and performant, and that notifications are enabled.
+1. First, visit the **System Console > Environment** page to ensure your workspace is accessible and performant.

 +------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Go to...                     | To...                                                                                                                                                                                               |